eltimster/arc-medtechai/phd-openings.md

 ### Description of the project environment:

-There are a number of projects embedded within the Centre, where we have 14 PhD students, 5 post-doctoral researchers, and 11 University of Melbourne staff collaborating across our 4 research streams with researchers at IBM Research and a number of other Australian Universities, including RMIT University, the University of South Australia, and Western Sydney University.
+There are a number of projects embedded within the Centre, where we have 14 PhD students, 5 post-doctoral researchers, and 11 University of Melbourne staff collaborating across our 4 research streams with researchers at IBM Australia and a number of other Australian Universities, including RMIT University, the University of South Australia, and Western Sydney University.
 Each student is jointly supervised by Universities and IBM Research and will spend at least 12 months of their candidature working on site at an IBM Research laboratory.

 Our PhD students are working on the following projects: